-I am a human geographer, born and raised in the South of Italy, in a beautiful but complicated place like Napoli.
-I am currently teaching Economics of Organized Crime and Social Innovation at Arcadia University Centre for Italian Studies in Roma and Siracusa and Sant’Anna Institute in Sorrento (where I also teach: International Tourism: Italy, food and territory).
+I have taught for some 10 years Economics of Organized Crime and Social Innovation at Arcadia University – The College of Global Studies in Rome and Siracuse and Sant’Anna Institute in Sorrento (where I also taught: International Tourism: Italy, food and territory; Environmental law).

 I have worked as part-time professor in Environmental economics and law at University of Naples – Federico II (3 years).

 In 1998 I worked as national expert at the European Commission in Bruxelles as coordinator of IMPEL – European Network for the Implementation and Enforcement of Environmental Law.

-In 1999 I co-funded the Campania regional branch of the NGO Mani Tese (fighting the imbalances between North and South of the world); I am currently the general manager of the non-profit organization Il Vagabondo (The tramp) to promote responsible tourism in the South of Italy.
-Since april 2015 I am also the managre The Mediterranean Center of Culinary Arts (Università della Cucina Mediterranea), a vocational training and reserach centre based in Sorrento.
+TODAY: I am the president of the non-profit organization Il Vagabondo (The tramp) to promote responsible tourism in the South of Italy.
+Since april 2015 I am also the president of The Mediterranean Center of Culinary Arts (Università della Cucina Mediterranea), a vocational training and reserach centre based in Sorrento.